CIS-Projects-in-CS-S21/pro-keeping-it-casual/docs/API.md

 <a name="kic.health.HealthTracking"></a>

 ### HealthTracking
-Service handling fetching and storing mental health tracking data about users.
+Interface provided by a service handling fetching and storing mental health tracking data about users.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|